depruebas/PDOManager/README.md

 # PDOManager
 Class and example of data access through PDO in PHP

-Connection class to bbdd with PDO drivers.
+Connection class to bbdd with PDO drivers.<br>
 Driver List: https://www.php.net/manual/es/pdo.drivers.php

 The way to use it in a PHP program is to add the PDOClass.php file to the beginning of the file and call the methods directly.
 As it is a static class it is not necessary to declare the variables a direct call can be made.